-- All projects are expected to include a public component to activities, such as a public lecture, seminar, workshop, exhibition or performance.
+- Does the project include a public event, such as a public lecture, seminar, exhibition, or performance?

-- Can the visitor collaborate with the HRC in a seminar, lecture or workshop?
-Applicants are encouraged to discuss visitor applications with the Head of the HRC, Professor William Christie, and include plans in their applications.
+- Can the visitor contribute a seminar, lecture, or workshop to the HRC?
+Applicants are encouraged to discuss possible activities with the Head of the HRC, Professor Will Christie, and to include plans in their applications.

 - Have applicants submitted reports of past visitor funding (if relevant), with details of evidence of impact?

 A one page summary should include the following information:

 - Proposed participants;

 - List of outcomes from previous RSHA External Visitor funding application (if relevant).

 - Proposed budget, including amount requested from RSHA;